elie29/validator/README.md

 /**
  * A key could have multiple rules
  *  - name could not be empty (required and minimum 1 character length)
- *  - age could be empty (unexistant, null or '') otherwise NumericRule is applied
+ *  - age could be empty (non existent, null or '') otherwise NumericRule is applied
  *  - age could be empty or among several values
  *  - email is required and should be a valid string email */